hoshin/OverScrap/README.md

 # OverScrap

-Note : this is still hugely WIP (package.json is a mess for example) but, provided it is transpiled, it should be useable on a small app.

-## What is this ?
-This is a quite basic scrapper that transforms all the stats we see on an Overwatch players stats page into a JSON object in order to use that info elsewhere

-Basically, it downloads the current profile page, parses it, and transforms the stats it finds into a JSON object.
+This piece of JS aims to scrap a playoverwatch.com profile page and to produce a JSON digest of the stats found in it for a specific account.
+When getting a profile's stats, one can choose between regions & game mode, just like on the page itself.
+The JSON produced is basically a "distraction free" version of what is seen on the page.

-Right now, the tool focuses on the `Career stats` section and can be used for the `quickplay` & `competitive` game modes
+Right now, the tool focuses on the `Career stats` section and can be used for the `quickplay` & `competitive` game modes for any region you wish

 Originally, I wrote this tool to allow me to track very specific stats (like my K/D ratio) without all the clutter existing applications provide

+Note : this is still hugely WIP but, provided it is transpiled, it should be useable on a small app.
+As Blizzard does not seem to allow cross-origin for playoverwatch.com, this probably means that the requesting will have to be done server-side before handing the parsed data over to a user-facing app.

-## How does the scrapped data look like?
+## What does the scrapped data look like?

 Here's an example for one character
 ```$json